THE BESHARA TRUST

 WHAT THE TRUST DOES

 - Initiates.
-The Beshara Trust initiates and supports Events including lectures and talks, such as the annual Beshara Lecture, seminars, conferences, as well as short Courses.
-The Trust is also the publisher of this website, www.beshara.org, and the Magazine which it contains.
+The Beshara Trust initiates and supports events including lectures and talks, such as the annual Beshara Lecture, seminars, conferences, as well as short courses.
+The Trust is also the publisher of this website, www.beshara.org, and the Beshara Magazine.

 - Collaborates.
-The Beshara Trust is open to collaborating with like-minded organizations and individuals.
-Please Contact Us if you have a proposal for a joint project or event.
+The Beshara Trust is open to collaborating with like-minded organisations and individuals.
+Please contact firstname.lastname@example.org if you have a proposal for a joint project or event.

 - Facilitates.
-If you would like to hold an event related to Beshara, the Beshara Trust can help facilitate this by offering practical and financial help.
-Please Contact Us, or submit a funding application using the form below.
+The Beshara Trust can help facilitate relevant events by offering practical and financial help.
+If you are interested in holding an event that you think is relevant for the Trust, please contact email@example.com, or submit a funding application using the form below.

 The Beshara Trust welcomes applications for funding for projects which help meet its principal objective.
 For example, we have previously supported lectures, seminars, film screenings and other events.
 Application form for funding